 If you’d like to discover the step-by-step process that diamond in the rough premed students are using to catapult themselves to the top of the admissions pile by writing their way to medical school then my personal statement editing system is just what the doctor ordered.

 There’s a proven system to use in writing a personal statement from the opening sentence, to the meat of your essay and finally a strong recap where you position yourself as the no-brainer applicant to be admitted by projecting your acceptance on the reader.

 If you would like to discover how each step works and how you can apply this framework to your personal statement, then click here to get “Writing the Perfect Personal Statement for Medical School Admission Success” which reveals the exact process you can follow when you stare at that blank computer screen, not sure how to begin.

 Don’t delay, don’t procrastinate, you need to take action now.

 Sure you can wait until it’s closer to your application deadline but there’s no guarantee I’ll be available to personally edit your essay.
 Appointments get booked up fast.

 Then you’d be left to your own devices or dare I say even finding some random person online to “check” your personal statement.
 I wouldn’t leave my medical school future in the hands of someone who just happens to be in some online forum and agrees to give your essay a once over.

 You worked too hard, and for too long to leave anything up to chance at this point in the game.
 Not to go all doom and gloom but applicants have been rejected from medical school despite having a strong GPA and high MCAT score due to the contents of their medical school essay.

-You’re a smart, highly motivated premed student now’s not the time to drop the ball.
+You're a smart, highly motivated student now not the time to drop the ball.
 Go ahead and discover how you can write your way to medical school and start having medical school options like Joanna, all because you finally figured out the framework for writing a compelling medical school personal statement.